 The Council finds that the BU-4 District allows buildings of up to 8 stories and 96’ in height by special permit and that the Site and the Project are an appropriate location for such buildings because:

+The Project is designed to focus height at the center of the site and to step down the building heights towards the edges of the site.

-There are building of comparable height in the vicinity including the Village Falls Condominium of 7 stories across Oak Street and the Paragon office building of 5 stories at 233 Needham Street.
+The buildings at the edges of the Site are compatible in height to nearby and adjacent buildings, such as the six-story Village Falls Condominiums across Oak Street and the six-story Paragon office building at 233 Needham Street.

+The maximum height of the Project buildings is located at the center of the Site, at the intersection of Main Street, Tower Road and the Village Green, not less than 200 feet from Needham Street and from the Upper Falls Greenway.

 The 8 story and 96 feet height sections of the Project comprise approximately 11% of the roof area of the buildings of the Project, and the balance of approximately 89% of the roof area is lower than 8 stories and 96 feet.

 The Project buildings at the east, west and south perimeter of the Site are lower in scale particularly where abutting the Upper Falls Greenway and the Upper Falls village where the buildings are 3 stories and along Needham Street where Building 7 is 5 stories and Building 2 is 2 stories.

-The maximum height of the Project buildings is located at the center of the site, at the intersection of Main Street, Tower Road and the Village Green, not less than 200 feet from Needham Street and from the Upper Falls Greenway.

-The Project is designed to focus height at the center of the site and to step down the building heights towards the edges of the site.

 With regard to the special permit to waive the number, size, location, and height of signs, pursuant to §5.2.13:

 The Council finds that the nature of the use of the Site, the architecture of the buildings, and the Project’s location at the intersection of Needham Street, Oak Street and Tower Road, justifies exceptions to the limitations imposed by §5.2 on the number, size, location, and height of signs.
 The Petitioner will submit a Comprehensive Sign Package for all signage to the Urban Design Commission for review.